 - 2.4.
-On the day of the presentations, the sourcing lead should arrive to the reserved conference room early to ensure that all telecommunications equipment is working properly.
-The sourcing lead should also ensure that a sign-in sheet is circulated to all UT attendees as a record of their participation. - 2.5.
+On the day of the presentations, - 2.4.1.
+In-Person Presentations: the sourcing lead should arrive to the reserved conference room early to ensure that all telecommunications equipment is working properly.
+The sourcing lead should also ensure that a sign-in sheet is circulated to all UT attendees as a record of their participation. - 2.4.2.
+Zoom Webinar: The sourcing lead should include an alternate host as a backup.
+The sourcing lead should complete an attendee list to document all participants (suppliers and UT attendees.) - 2.5.
 The sourcing lead will begin the meeting with an introduction communicating the purpose of the meeting and then introducing the UT representatives in attendance.
 At that point, the sourcing lead will turn the meeting over to the identified lead for that particular proposer and allow them to proceed accordingly. - 2.6.
 At the end of the oral presentation, there should be a minimum of fifteen (15) minutes allowed for questions & answers.
+After all the questions have been asked, the sourcing lead will conclude the meeting and will reiterate that all communications must be submitted to him/her according to the sourcing event instructions.

+2.7.
+After the presentations:

-After all the questions have been asked, the sourcing lead will conclude the meeting and will reiterate that all communications must be submitted to him/her according to the sourcing event instructions. - 2.7.
-After the respondents leave the room, the sourcing lead will then encourage a discussion among the evaluation team so that each evaluator can make notes and/or re-score each proposer immediately following their presentation. - 2.8.
+- 2.7.1.
+In-Person Presentations: After respondents leave the room, the sourcing lead will then encourage a discussion among the evaluation team so that each evaluator can make notes and/or re-score each proposer immediately following their presentation. - 2.7.2.
+Zoom Webinar: At the end of the Presentation, the sourcing lead should thank everyone for participating and request the UT Participants to join the Post Presentation meeting. - 2.8.
 At the conclusion of all the oral presentations, the sourcing lead will be responsible for collecting the evaluator scorecards and compiling the bid evaluation documents, as necessary.